Ludwig

 Trevor Howard as Richard Wagner

 Here there is no external challenge.
-Ludwig’s fight is with the licence that monarchy grants, and with his own tendency towards excess.
+Ludwig’s fight is with the licence that monarchy grants, and his own excessive tendencies.
 A case of “with great power comes no responsibility whatsoever” and what that leads to.
-Helmut Berger is perfect casting as the increasingly dissolute, disconnected and clueless monarch, who we meet lisping elegantly on the deathbed of his father and who we’ll follow through his 22-year reign to his own early death, after having first been deposed by state ministers who can no longer put up with his vainglorious projects (and his sheer refusal to do any royal “work” at all).
+Helmut Berger is perfect casting as the increasingly dissolute, disconnected and clueless monarch, who we meet lisping elegantly on the deathbed of his father.
+Visconti follows Ludwig through his 22-year reign to an early death, after he’s eventually been deposed by state ministers who can no longer put up with the vainglorious projects (and his sheer refusal to do any royal “work” at all).

-Ludwig seems from our first encounter with him obviously gay and so his close relationship with Elisabeth of Austria (Romy Schneider) is initially puzzling, until it becomes clear that this is just another example of massive self-delusion on Ludwig’s part, and a clear-eyed understanding of the situation on Elisabeth’s.
-Not for a second does she consider Ludwig as a potential romantic partner.
-Instead she offers up Sophie (Sonia Petrovna), another royal cousin, as a wife, while Ludwig, free from the necessity of pretending any more, begins to explore his homosexual tendencies.
-A strapping servant here, a horseman there, an entire battalion of soldiers in one of the film’s set pieces – a grand, listless orgy featuring quite a lot of young men in lederhosen.
+From his first appearance Ludwig seems obviously gay and so his close relationship with Elisabeth of Austria (Romy Schneider) is initially puzzling, until it becomes clear that this is just another example of self-delusion on Ludwig’s part, and a clear-eyed understanding on Elisabeth’s.
+She does not consider Ludwig as a potential romantic partner for a heartbeat.
+Instead she offers him Sophie (Sonia Petrovna), another royal cousin, as a wife, while Ludwig, free from the necessity of pretending any more, begins to explore his homosexual tendencies.
+A strapping servant here, a horseman there, and an entire battalion of soldiers in one of the film’s set pieces – a grand, listless orgy featuring quite a lot of young men in lederhosen.

 Ludwig – Watch it/buy it at Amazon